BuffaloWill/lucee-webshells/README.md

 webshell/package.lex created.
 ```

-At this point upload the Extension into the Lucee installation.
+At this point upload `webshell/package.lex` into the Lucee installation.

 Then call the webshell with: